-AnQiCMS when managing articles in the background, whether you manually publish, schedule publication (using the 'Time Factor - Scheduled Publication' feature), or through content collection or import, the creation time of the article (CreatedTimeand update timeUpdatedTime
+AnQiCMS when managing articles in the background, whether you manually publish, schedule publishing (with the help of the "Time Factor-Scheduled Publishing" feature), or through content collection or import, the creation time of the article (CreatedTimeAnd update time(UpdatedTimeThe information will be stored in the standard timestamp format.
+These timestamps are the number of seconds elapsed since the Unix epoch (January 1, 1970 00:00:00 UTC), although precise, they are not intuitive to users.

-Core Tools:stampToDatetags
+Core Tool:stampToDateTag

-In order to present these timestamps on the front-end page in a familiar and easy-to-read format, AnQiCMS provides a very practical template tag: stampToDateThis tag can convert timestamps to custom date and time strings.
+To display these timestamps on the front-end page in a familiar and easy-to-read format, AnQiCMS provides a very practical template tag:stampToDate.
+This tag can convert timestamps to custom date and time strings.

-Its basic usage is very concise:{{stampToDate(时间戳变量, "格式字符串")}}
+Its basic usage method is very concise:{{stampToDate(时间戳变量, "格式字符串")}}

-The key point here is格式字符串.AnQiCMS template uses the Go language's unique date and time formatting rules, rather than what you might commonly see in other systemsYYYY-MM-DD[such symbols.]
-The Go language uses a fixed reference date and time as a template, and you need to construct the format you want by using the various components of this reference date.
+The key point is here格式字符串.
+The AnQiCMS template uses the unique Go language date and time formatting rules instead of the ones you might find in other systemsYYYY-MM-DDSuch symbols.
+Go language uses a fixed reference date and time as a template, and you need to construct the desired format through the components of this reference date.

-This reference date is:2006年01月02日15时04分05秒
+This reference date is:2006年01月02日15时04分05秒.

 - Year: